Barack Obama: Legacy and recognition

-Obama has been described as one of the most effective campaigners in American history (his 2008 campaign being particularly highlighted) as well as one of the most talented political orators of the 21st century.
+Obama has been described as one of the most effective campaigners in American history, his 2008 campaign being particularly highlighted, as well as one of the most talented political orators of the 21st century.
 Historian Julian Zelizer credits Obama with "a keen sense of how the institutions of government work and the ways that his team could design policy proposals."
-Zeitzer notes Obama's policy successes included the economic stimulus package which ended the Great Recession and the Dodd-Frank financial and consumer protection reforms, as well as the Affordable Care Act.
-Zeitzer also notes the Democratic Party lost power and numbers of elected officials during Obama's term, saying that the consensus among historians is that Obama "turned out to be a very effective policymaker but not a tremendously successful party builder."
-Zeitzer calls this the "defining paradox of Obama's presidency".
+Zelizer notes Obama's policy successes included the economic stimulus package which ended the Great Recession and the Dodd-Frank financial and consumer protection reforms, as well as the Affordable Care Act.
+Zelizer also notes the Democratic Party lost power and numbers of elected officials during Obama's term, saying that the consensus among historians is that Obama "turned out to be a very effective policymaker but not a tremendously successful party builder."
+Zelizer calls this the "defining paradox of Obama's presidency".

 The Brookings Institution noted that Obama passed "only one major legislative achievement (Obamacare)—and a fragile one at that—the legacy of Obama's presidency mainly rests on its tremendous symbolic importance and the fate of a patchwork of executive actions."
 David W. Wise noted that Obama fell short "in areas many Progressives hold dear", including the continuation of drone strikes, not going after big banks during the Great Recession, and failing to strengthen his coalition before pushing for Obamacare.
-Wise called Obama's legacy that of "a disappointingly conventional president".
+Wise called Obama's legacy that of "a disappointingly conventional president," despite being the first president since Ronald Reagan to win a majority of the popular vote twice.

 Obama's most significant accomplishment is generally considered to be the Affordable Care Act (ACA), provisions of which went into effect from 2010 to 2020.
 Many attempts by Senate Republicans to repeal the ACA, including a "skinny repeal", have thus far failed.
 However, in 2017, the penalty for violating the individual mandate was repealed effective 2019.
 Together with the Health Care and Education Reconciliation Act amendment, it represents the U.S. healthcare system's most significant regulatory overhaul and expansion of coverage since the passage of Medicare and Medicaid in 1965.

 Many commentators credit Obama with averting a threatened depression and pulling the economy back from the Great Recession.
 According to the U.S. Bureau of Labor Statistics, the Obama administration created 11.3 million jobs from the month after his first inauguration to the end of his second term.
 In 2010, Obama signed into effect the Dodd–Frank Wall Street Reform and Consumer Protection Act.
 Passed as a response to the 2008 financial crisis, it brought the most significant changes to financial regulation in the United States since the regulatory reform that followed the Great Depression under Democratic President Franklin D. Roosevelt.